p1xel8ted/Cult-of-the-Lamb-Mod-Collection/thunderstore/qol/README.txt

 * Fixed issue that was causing the New Game button to vanish...
 * Added Mass Collect - at the moment it only works with the beds.
+* Added option to only show dissenters in the prison menu.

 ## 2.0.5 - 08/11/2022